 means the player is in waiting mode.

-Object
+get|set ContentMetadata Object

-representing the content metadata.
+representing the current content metadata.

 See here for the contentMetadata

 setting.
+The contentMetadataConfiguration

-with the current
+with the current appName

 representing the preload mode used for player start up.
-This method is only available after ready

-This method returns a
+This getter returns a Number

-representing the real-time available device bandwidth captured by the player in bps.
+representing the real-time available device bandwidth captured

 is returned if this information is not available.